cloudinary-community/gatsby-transformer-cloudinary/README.md

 Use assets hosted by Cloudinary together with Gatsby's Image component:

-- The `gatsbyImageData` resolver is added to each GraphQLType configured.
+- You add the `gatsbyImageData` resolver to each GraphQLType configured.

-The configuration and example in this section assumes your Gatsby Data Layer has at least one node of type `BlogPost` with a `heroImage` field describing an already uploaded Cloudinary asset.
+This configuration and example assumes your Gatsby Data Layer has at least one node of type `BlogPost` with a `heroImage` field describing an already uploaded Cloudinary asset.

 👉 More details in [Transform Type Requierments](#transform-type-requierments).